-(Please scroll down for additional information about interviewing and how to prepare for interviewing with the USF Office of Career Planning)
+(Please scroll down for additional information about interviewing and how to prepare for interviewing with the USF Career Services Office)

 Interviews are intended to be enjoyable experiences for both you and the interviewers.
 The purpose of the interview is multifold.
 First and foremost it provides the admissions committee with an opportunity to get to know you better and to assess your suitability for a career in the health professions as well as professional training at their school.
 Secondly, it gives you, the applicant, a chance to become better acquainted with the school and its programs so that you will be in a better position to choose the school most compatible with your personality and interests.